LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 integration.

-The algorithms used in ARKStep are adaptive- and fixed-step additive Runge Kutta methods.
-Such methods are defined through combining two complementary Runge-Kutta methods: one explicit (ERK) and the other diagonally implicit (DIRK).
-Through appropriately partitioning the ODE right-hand side into explicit and implicit components :eq:`ODE_split_linearly_implicit`, such methods have the potential to enable accurate and efficient time integration of stiff, nonstiff, and mixed stiff/nonstiff systems of ordinary differential equations.
+The algorithms used in ARKStep are adaptive- and fixed-step additive Runge--Kutta methods.
+Such methods are defined through combining two complementary Runge--Kutta methods: one explicit (ERK) and the other diagonally implicit (DIRK).
+Through appropriately partitioning the ODE right-hand side into explicit and implicit components :eq:`ARKODE_ODE_split_linearly_implicit`, such methods have the potential to enable accurate and efficient time integration of stiff, nonstiff, and mixed stiff/nonstiff systems of ordinary differential equations.
 A key feature allowing for high efficiency of these methods is that only